-Our signage scheme, spread across 67 acres of public space, makes use of the kind of modular concrete pipes that are typically used for underground drainage.
-We created information touch-points throughout the district by staking these pipes into large columns, and wrapping them with screen-printed posters.
-After the event, the pipes will be returned to an adjacent building site, thereby ensuring waste is kept to a minimum.
+To do this, we developed an inventive, low-waste signage system and social-media campaign in the spirit of a street-poster campaign.
+We designed a characterful poster typeface, KW Litfass, in the tradition of European advertising columns bollards.
+Our signage scheme, spread across 67 acres of public space, makes use of modular concrete pipes typically used for underground drainage.
+By stacking these into large columns, and wrapping them with screen-printed posters, we created information touch-points throughout the district.
+After the event, the pipes are returned to an adjacent building site to minimise waste.